Licensing Basics

 LIBLICENSE

 LIBLICENSE is a resource to assist librarians in crafting, adopting, and managing licenses for electronic resources.
 The project is aimed at university libraries, but is relevant to other library types, too.
-The model licenses page provides a link to the main template, but also links to additional model licenses that cover the United States, the United Kingdom, and Canada from various institutional perspectives, including consortial licensing.
+The model licenses page provides a link to the main template, but also links to additional model licenses that cover the United States, the United Kingdom, and Canada from a variety of institutional perspectives, including consortial licensing.

 The LIBLICENSE model license includes helpful details, such as types of authorized uses and provisions on: